 ‘It’s brilliant watching the evolution of women on the course.
 At first there can be a lot of nerves and very limiting beliefs on how they see themselves, but how they change and develop can be amazing,’ Tina says.

 Witnessing the impact first hand

-Marcus, one of the re:story writing team was lucky enough to be invited to the last session of a recent course, which is a day of celebration with lots of cake, bug hugs and mugs of tea.
+The last session of the course is a day of celebration with lots of cake, big hugs and mugs of tea.

-‘Another commented, “You gain so much strength from other people on the course, and you realise you’re not alone.
-It’s the most beneficial thing I’ve ever done.”
-The lives of those women are changed forever.’
+‘You gain so much strength from other people on the course, and you realise you’re not alone.
+It’s the most beneficial thing I’ve ever done.
+The lives of the women are changed forever.’

 For more information on Pattern Changing contact NDADA direct on 01271 370079.